tatango/slate/source/index.html.md

 ## Subscribers Snapshot Report

 **Description**: The Subscribers Snapshot Report provides a complete, point-in-time snapshot of all subscribers and their attributes.
 This report allows users to capture the current state of their subscriber list, including key details such as subscription status, custom fields, and engagement data points.
-It’s particularly useful for monitoring list health, performing historical comparisons, and tracking changes in subscriber attributes over time.
+It's particularly useful for monitoring list health, performing historical comparisons, and tracking changes in subscriber attributes over time.

 **Frequency**: Daily/Weekly/Monthly